-Jacco Prantl is an Amsterdam based philosopher and artist.
+Jacco Prantl is an Amsterdam based philosopher, artist, and soundengineer.
 After graduating from his studies in philosophy and literature, he decided to focus his work on the way in which we perceive the world through our experience of reality and culture.

 He teaches philosophy and aesthetics at the AKI University of the Arts.

-He mixes and produces sound for film (sounddesign) and music.
+He mixes and produces sound for film (sounddesign), museum installations, and music.
 You can also contact him for technical audio work like restoration, dialogue editing and mastering.
+The Audio Atelier Amsterdam is his own production studio.

 While video quality has improved over the years, the loss in audio quality in the digital age can hardly be overstated.
 Convenience plays a big part in the sacrifice of high fidelity audio, but a more important reason is that, while there is generally great attention to detail when it comes to videoformats and rendering, the audio is often overlooked.
 Because of the (usually terrible) automatic sound processing of lots of modern software, a lot of the craft of audio engineering seems to be lost.